duckzland/jxcryptwatcher/README.md

 - Internet connection is required to fetch live data from CoinMarketCap.
 - CoinMarketCap enforces rate limits on API requests.
 To avoid exceeding these limits, please configure a minimum delay of 60 seconds between each API call.
 Being considerate with request frequency helps ensure stable access and prevents temporary bans.
+- This application has been tested primarily on **Ubuntu**.
+While it may work on other operating systems, additional installation steps or adjustments might be required depending on your platform.

 ---